 Government official died with five family members in country’s northwest, police say.

-Imran Khan, Al Jazeera’s correspondent in Islamabad, said: “The Shia community would certainly have been the specific target of this attack, but there have been no claims of responsibility so far.”
+Imran Khan, Al Jazeera’s correspondent in Islamabad, said: “The Shia community would certainly have been the specific target of this attack.

 “The Shia are in the minority but make up a significant number of Pakistanis.